 75 percent of my traffic is international and not domestic (USA).
 This is unusual. also 75 percent of traffic is on desktop.
 Site owners, web designers and developers.
 Business people.

 Creativity for me is best when resources are limited.
 Creativity is the inverse of dollars.
 C=1/$.
 The worse the limitations (scarcity), the more creativity is needed.
-Creativity is one of my top personal value.
+Creativity is one of my top personal values.
 I solve hard puzzles and sometimes do what others think is impossible or esoteric.

 Innovation is when you turn creativity into money.
 Money is the audience applause.